 (4) However, if misconduct occurring before the commencement day would have constituted a breach of discipline under the former disciplinary provisions, a penalty cannot be imposed under Part 8 Division 3 in relation to the misconduct unless that penalty would also have been able to be imposed for the breach of discipline under the former disciplinary provisions.

-[Regulation 105 inserted in Gazette 21 Aug 2015 p.
+[Regulation 105 inserted: Gazette 21 Aug 2015 p.
 3335.]

 Schedule 1